 Even a thorough search on it’s website brings no result for Chernobyl-Tour.com in either language.
 (The statement being “official” was deleted in March, 2017 in English version, however it is still present in Russian version)

-– to have an office in Chernobyl town at #1, Polupanova St.
+– They claim to have an office in Chernobyl town at #1, Polupanova St.

 It’s unclear why they lie about this as anyone who visit Chernobyl can see that there is an old hotel there.
 Even to get to Chernobyl everyone need a pass.
 On the other hand “official” provider – need “official” address 🙂

-– there was a fake branch in Vancouver, Canada up to 2016 – the information was deleted from the website – but a screenshot remains.
+– to look more solid they used to have a “branch” in Vancouver, Canada up to 2016 – the information was deleted from the website – but a screenshot remains.

-They don’t explain what kind of experience is that and how it related to Chernobyl-tour.
+The site doesn’t explain what kind of experience is that and how it is related to Chernobyl-tour.

 The travel licence was issued on March 29th, 2016 (this is posted on their website)

-Meaning Chernobyl-Tour’s young age it is very interesting to read about their partners (in Russian version) and collaboration (in English) with world famous organization such as BBC, AP, Forbes etc. Moreover there is a research department and scientific input into the world’s herritage claimed on the website.
+Taking into the consideration Chernobyl-Tour’s young age it is strange to read about their partners (in Russian version) and collaboration (in English) with world famous organization such as BBC, AP, Forbes etc. Apparently there is a “research department” within a travel company too.

 Internet Based Mediators:

 There are many individuals who re-sell tickets for the trips to Chernobyl.
 The name of the “business” is usually a web domain name.
 In most cases they transfer all the responsibilities to a service provider.
 There is usually no refund.
 They will ask for a deposit via Western Union or a bank wire to a person – not a business.
-If you are asked to pay via PayPal please be aware that now Ukraine is one of the countries that can only use PayPal to send money and not receive it.
+If you are asked to pay via PayPal please be aware that now Ukraine is one of the countries that can only use PayPal to send funds and and not to receive them.